cpp-for-yourself/lectures-and-homeworks/lectures/headers_and_libraries.md

 ```

 ---
-# What if we want to use it somewhere else?
+# What if we want to use it in multiple places?
 - For now code lives **in a single binary**
 - Now assume that we have **two programs** we want to write:
   - One to predict the **house pricing**